Linguistics is a central part of the study of many language disciplines

 Make a gift now

-Make a gift now to Modern and Medieval Languages by credit or debit card, or set up a direct debit:
+Make a gift now to support Modern and Medieval Languages by credit or debit card, or set up a direct debit:

 The School of Arts and Humanities is concerned with the study of human culture, exploring, informing and enriching how we live.
 The School encompasses music, English, architecture, the history of art, philosophy, religion, classical antiquity, the study of Asian and Middle Eastern cultures and modern and medieval languages.
 Alumni include Christopher Marlowe, Mary Beard, Bertrand Russell, Sylvia Plath, CS Lewis, Alan Bennett, Alfred Lord Tennyson, Zadie Smith, Ralph Vaughan Williams and Iris Murdoch.